FunnyWolf/Viper/docs/en/guide/explorer.md

-# File Management
+# Explorer

-## File browsing
+## File Browsing

-+ File management function similar to Windows Explorer
++ The file management function is similar to Windows Explorer.
-+ The top icons are Open the root directory, open the default directory, open the parent directory, go to the directory bar, refresh, switch to the default directory, create a new folder, and upload files
++ The icons at the top are, in order, `Open Root Directory`, `Open Default Directory`, `Open Parent Directory`, `Directory Bar`, `Go To`, `Refresh`, `Switch Default Directory`, `New Folder`, `Upload File`.
-+ Double-click to enter the folder and disk.
-The directory column supports inputting the specified directory and then entering the directory.
++ Folders and disks support double-click to enter.
+The directory bar supports entering a specified directory and then pressing Enter to enter the directory.
-+ Supports direct viewing of files not larger than 100kb
++ Supports directly viewing files not larger than 100kb.
-+ Support to switch working directory/refresh the current directory
++ Supports switching the working directory/refresh the current directory.

-## Create a new folder/upload a file/download a file
+## Creating New Folders/Uploading Files/Downloading Files

-+ Click the New Folder button on the right to create a new folder in the current directory
++ Click the "New Folder" button on the right to create a new folder in the current directory.
-+ Click the upload button to open the server file manager, and upload the server's files to the current directory
++ Click the "Upload" button to open the server file manager, and you can upload server files to the current directory.
-+ Click`Download`Link, the download file task is automatically created in the background, and the downloaded file will be stored in`file management`
++ Click the `Download` link, and the background automatically creates a file download task.
+The downloaded files will be stored in `File Management`.

-## Execute files
+## Executing Files

-+ Support executable files with parameters (no echo)
++ Supports executing executable files with parameters (no echo).

-## Modify the file
+## Modifying Files

-+ You can directly modify the text file of the host
++ Can directly modify text-based files on the host.